Email marketing best practices to reduce unsubscribe rates:

 6. Make the unsubscribe link easy to find

 If someone wants to unsubscribe, there’s no point in making it difficult.
 If they can’t see how to unsubscribe, they’re more likely to mark you as spam which will harm your deliverability rates.
 Also, immediately act on unsubscribe requests.
 Don’t make users wait hours or days before you remove them.
 It annoys them and may harm your brand.

 7. Bonus tips: Use double opt-in for sign-ups

-Depending regulations and your organization’s needs, you can also use double opt-in for sign-ups.
-Double opt-in sends them a follow-up email for them to confirm their consent.
+Depending on regulations and your organization’s needs, you can also use double opt-in for sign-ups.
+Double opt-in send them a follow-up email for them to confirm their consent.
 Plus, it helps with your open rates if you know you have a motivated list who have opted in twice.

 How to manage Unsubscribe Lists in Upsales